30mhz/resin-utils/README.md

 Enter hash to set:
 ```
-Pick a build hash of the succesfull builds, from either the Dashboard or this list.
+Pick a build hash of the successfull builds, from either the Dashboard or this list.

 ```
 Setting build: